Laci1953/RC2014-CPM/README.md

 BOOT - CP/M booters (to be burned to EEPROM)

-TE - Miguel Garcia's text editor "te", configured for boards with 128KB or 512KB RAM, allowing large text files to be edited in the internal memory
+TE - Miguel Garcia's text editor "te", configured for systems with 128KB or 512KB RAM, allowing large text files to be edited in the internal memory

 1MB - an "extended" model of CP/M, making possible to build huge executables, using overlays (up to 496KB code, and up to 448 KB memory space to store data), for systems provided with the 512KB RAM + 512KB ROM memory module.